Calistex/zelda3-xbox/README.md

 Known problems:

 * Sometimes audio doesn't start;
-* Missing bugfixes from the original repository;
+* Missing some features from the original repository;
 * Changing ExtendedAspectRatio to 4:3 in the zelda3.ini file makes the screen uncentered.

 ## Building